-Diet rich in unsaturated fat may up insulin sensitivityJune 14th, 2013 in Diabetes /
+Diet rich in unsaturated fat may up insulin sensitivityJune 14, 2013 in Medicine & Health / Diabetes

 (HealthDay)—A diet rich in unsaturated fat may increase insulin sensitivity in individuals who are at higher risk for cardiovascular disease, according to research published in the May issue of Diabetes Care.